 Günter-Friedrich Maas is the member of the Executive Board responsible for the Logistics and Safety area.
 He also heads up business development in the rail logistics and tank container logistics divisions.

 Originally trained as a logistics manager, he has worked in the logistics industry since 1990.
 In 1995 he began managing Friedrich Maas Spedition in Duisburg, as General Manager and shareholder.
 The company was later sold to the Dutch Den Harthogh Group.
 At Rhenus he managed Rhenus Road and was also General Manager of Rhenus RETrans from 2002 to 2006.
 From 2007 he continued his career at the Hoyer Group, and besides managing Hoyer Nederland BV, also took over responsibility for the central region in the Chemilog business unit.
 In 2010 Mr. Maas was made director of this business unit.

 In June 2014, Günter Friedrich Maas was appointed to the Executive Board of VTG.

 Mark Stevenson (*1963, Guildford, Great Britain)

-In his capacity as Chief Investment Officer (CIO), Mark Stevenson is responsible for Accounting, Controlling, Financing & Treasury, General Services, IT, Investor Relations, Strategy & Acquisitions and Tax.
+In his capacity as Chief Financial Officer (CFO), Mark Stevenson is responsible for Accounting, Controlling, Financing & Treasury, General Services, IT, Investor Relations, Strategy & Acquisitions and Tax.

 |Karl Gernandt||Hamburg, President of the Board of Directors of Kühne Holding AG|